-The two forms of ‘clean’ or low-carbon hydrogen most commonly considered to decarbonise the energy system are green and blue hydrogen.
+The two forms of ‘clean’ hydrogen most commonly considered to decarbonise the energy system are renewable hydrogen and fossil hydrogen with CCS, also known as green and blue hydrogen.

-We should deploy zero emission green hydrogen for grey hydrogen first, followed only by niche sectors that don’t have existing electrification solutions.
+We should deploy near zero emission renewable hydrogen to replace current polluting fossil hydrogen first, followed only by niche sectors that don’t have existing electrification solutions.

 Today the world produces 120 million tonnes of hydrogen annually.
 98.7% of this is made from fossil fuels – natural gas, coal or oil – without CCS.